xiaolei-lab/rMVP/README.md

 **CV.GLM**, Covariates added in GLM
 **CV.MLM**, Covariates added in MLM
 **CV.FarmCPU**, Covariates added in FarmCPU
+**If you don't want to add PCs as covariates, please comment out the parameters instead of setting the nPC to 0**
 **please attention that if nPC.GLM > 0, no PCs should be added in CV.GLM**
 **nPC.GLM**, number of first columns of Principal Components added in GLM
 **please attention that if nPC.MLM > 0, no PCs should be added in CV.MLM**